Syntax Guide

 - docker:

-image: go-app-cli # Assume a Go application is in the /go-app/cli path in the image
+image: go-app-cli # Assume there's a go application at /go-app/cli path in the image

 # Declare data volumes